Resume Annex

 Where the two tools diverge is in scope.
 Resumonk is a resume builder.
 Resume Annex is a career platform.
 That distinction matters depending on where you are in your job search.
 If you need help figuring out which jobs to apply to, how your resume scores against a specific posting, or how to answer tough interview questions for a target company, Resumonk does not cover that ground.

 Resume Annex was built around the idea that the resume is one piece of a larger puzzle.
-It connects your optimized resume to job discovery across nine or more boards, gives you a deterministic ATS score in about ten seconds with no account required, and prepares you for interviews using role and company-specific coaching.
+It connects your optimized resume to job discovery across eight boards, gives you a deterministic callback score in about ten seconds with no account required, and prepares you for interviews using role and company-specific coaching.
 It also provides a transparency report explaining every suggested change, so you understand the reasoning rather than just accepting a black-box rewrite.
-The Pro plan runs $24 per month, which is more than Resumonk, but the feature set is broader by design.
+Pro runs $12/week (or $29/month, $79/quarter, or $199/year), which is more than Resumonk, but the feature set is broader by design.

 Side-by-side comparison